andrei-pmbcn/faith/src/encounter/README.md

 specified classes, and a **notTargetClass** attribute that filters out entities that have the specified classes.

+TODO a **wearSlots** attribute, which can contain a comma-separated list of wear slots and filters for only those items that would use the specified wear slots, regardless of whether they are being equipped right now.
+If the list is empty (i.e. wearSlots="") it will be ignored.

 In addition, the element may contain a **side** attribute, which states which side contains the targets and can have the following values: